apache/dolphinscheduler/docs/en_US/EasyScheduler Proposal.md

 ### Meritocracy

 EasyScheduler was incubated at Analysys in 2017 and open sourced on GitHub in March 2019.
-Once open sourced, we have been quickly adopted by multiple organizations，EasyScheduler has contributors and users from many companies; we have set up the PMC Team and Committer Team.
-New contributors are guided and reviewed by existed PMC members.
+Once open sourced, we have been quickly adopted by multiple organizations，EasyScheduler has contributors and users from many companies; we have set up the Committer Team.
+New contributors are guided and reviewed by existed committer members.
-When they are ready, PMC will start a vote to promote him/her to become a member of PMC or Committer Team.
 Contributions are always welcomed and highly valued.

-(NOTE?
-Are you really having PMC team?
-Could you give me a link?
-As next section said, most developers are inside the company, then why do you have PMC and committer teams?)

 ### Community